VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek7/step2.md

 ## 1.1
 Create a file using create mode that has 5 lines and each line has a random word.
 ## 1.2
-After closing the file or exiting the with statment.
+After closing the file or exiting the with statement.
 Using the append mode, ask the user for 3 random words 1 by 1 and append them to the file.
 ## 1.3
 Display the contents of the file line by line.
 ## 1.4